William Chamberlayne (soldier): Military service

 According to obituaries, Chamberlayne served in patriotic forces during the American Revolution (probably a Virginia militia unit, although his biographer believes his life sometimes confused with that of his contemporary and cousin William Byrd Chamberlayne).
 William Chamberlayne accepted a commission as Captain of the New Kent county militia in 1793, when all white males were required to serve in such units.
 He was promoted to Major on January 24, 1798, and Lt.
 Colonel on June 5, 1807.

 Virginia's legislature elected Chamberlayne (then a state senator as described below) as Brigadier General of his region's militia on December 12, 1807.
 During the second year of the War of 1812, he commanded Virginia militia units between the James and York Rivers, including defensive preparations in the strategically important Hampton Roads area, especially at Hampton, Jamestown and Yorktown during the failed British assault against Craney Island near Portsmouth.
 Despite his efforts, the British captured Hampton on June 25.
 In March 1814, Virginia's governor ordered Chamberlayne to Norfolk to command the units there, but officers of the U.S. Army also defending the important port city refused to serve under a militia general.
 Chamberlayne also led militia units near Richmond from late August until the end of November 1814 as Virginians feared a British attack on Richmond.
 Despite these responsibilities, Chamberlayne was not personally engaged in any fighting.
-As the conflict ended, Chamberlaye resigned his commission on April 28, 1815, believing that younger men than he should be entrusted with defending the Commonwealth in the future.
+As the conflict ended, Chamberlayne resigned his commission on April 28, 1815, believing that younger men than he should be entrusted with defending the Commonwealth in the future.